mgrak/ServiceNow-Merge-Code-UI-Fix/README.md

 ![example](https://user-images.githubusercontent.com/37604982/159408877-d0858ddc-c1d3-4ed2-a429-536c37153304.png)

 A Chrome Plugin that modifies the code review merge/edit view to be full screen instead of a small window.
+It also makes the Background Script runner full screen.

 1) Download files and put in a custom directory
 2) Enable Developer Mode: